formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```
 using infix operators.
 We believe the second form to be much more readable.

-Note that you need to define the notations by writing some Coq code.
+Note that you need to define the notations by writing some Rocq code.
 For example, for the `int32` notations we used:
 ```coq
 Infix "+i32" := Int32.add (at level 50, left associativity).
 Infix "-i32" := Int32.sub (at level 50, left associativity).
 Infix "*i32" := Int32.mul (at level 40, left associativity).
 Infix "/i32" := Int32.div (at level 40, left associativity).
 ```
 There should be no bugs due to the precedence of the operators, as we always parenthesis in case of doubt.
 However, having the right precedence may be nice when doing the proofs and pretty-printing terms.
-A good way to know about the precedences is to look at the reserved operator of the [standard library of Coq](https://coq.inria.fr/library/Coq.Init.Notations.html).
+A good way to know about the precedences is to look at the reserved operator of the [standard library of Rocq](https://rocq-prover.org/doc/master/corelib/Corelib.Init.Notations.html).

 ## renaming_rules
 #### Example